biojava/biojava.github.io/wiki/BioJava:CookBook:AAPROP:xmlfiles.md

 isotopes that are contained for each Amino Acid.

-For ease of use, the standard mass of elements and isotopes are already saved in ElementMass.xml.
-Likewise, the standard composition of amino acids are also stored in AminoAcidComposition.xml
+For ease of use, the standard mass of elements and isotopes are already saved in [BioJava:CookBook:AAPROP:ElementMass.xml ElementMass.xml].
+Likewise, the standard composition of amino acids are also stored in [BioJava:CookBook:AAPROP:AminoAcidComposition.xml AminoAcidComposition.xml]